GLEaMviz Simulator

 The interactive visualization of the geotemporal evolution of the epidemic by means of a multi-scale map and a set of incidence curve.
 The user can select the day using the slider or can hit play to see the spreading unfold as an animation.

-Next to this application targetted at epidemiologic scientists and healthcare professionals, we also developed the Epidemic Planet, an exhibit meant to disseminate this research to a broad audience.
+Next to this application targetted at epidemiologic scientists and healthcare professionals, we also developed the Epidemic Planet, an interactive exhibit meant to disseminate this research to a broader audience.

 More information: